-Owing to these common features, the need to bring these Non-affiliated centres closer to the main stream represented by Ramakrishna Math and Mission was being felt for many years.
+Owing to these common features, the need to bring these non-affiliated centres closer to the main stream represented by Ramakrishna Math and Ramakrishna Mission was being felt for many years.
 As a first step in this direction an apex committee, known as Bhava Prachar Committee, was formed at the Headquarters of Ramakrishna Math, Belur Math, in the year 1980.
 This Committee consists of senior monks of the Ramakrishna Order, with the General Secretary as its ex-officio chairman and another senior monk as its Convenor.
 The Committee functions only in an advisory capacity.

 BHAVA PRACHAR PARISHADS

-Under the overall guidance of the above-mentioned Committee at the Headquarters, coordinating committees of lay devotees, called Bhava Prachar Parishads, were formed in Indial.
+Under the overall guidance of the above-mentioned Committee at the Headquarters, coordinating committees of lay devotees, called Bhava Prachar Parishads, were formed in India.
 A Bhava Prachar Parishad is a representative body.
 Each Parishad is formed by two representatives from each non-affiliated member centre in the area.
 For instance, if there are 10 individual centres in an area, the Bhava Prachar Parishad of that area will have 20 members.
 Each Parishad has a Convenor who is elected by the members of the Parishad from among themselves.
 He does all the executive work.
 Apart from the Convener, each Parishad has one President and one or more Vice-Presidents, who are monks nominated by the Committee at the Belur Math Headquarters.

 A Bhava Prachar Parishad has three main functions.